Lemongrass is native to Sri Lanka and South India. They grow best in subtropical regions.

 5 Tips for growing Lemongrass Indoors

-- Lemongrass grows best in a warm, humid and moist area like India.
+- Lemongrass grows best in warm, humid, and moist areas like India.
 You can grow them in a cold climate too.
 Just you will need some extra care.
 Use containers or a tub to grow lemongrass in a low-temperature climate region.
-So that you move them indoors when the temperature falls.
-You can Keep the container in your kitchen near to the window.
+So that you can transport them indoors when the temperature falls.
+You can keep the container in your kitchen near the window.

 - If you are thinking to grow lemongrass from stalks, cut lemongrass stalks beyond the base and line of the soil.
 New roots will propagate from the base.

 - Divide the lemongrass when they grow fast.
-This lets the lemongrass to grow more space.
-If you do not so, they will fight for oxygen and rot.
+This gives the lemongrass more space to grow.
+If you do not do so, they will fight for oxygen and rot.

-- Do not let water to stagnant at the base of lemongrass which may rot the roots.
+- Do not let water remain stagnant at the base of lemongrass which may cause root rot.
 Lemongrass needs water but excess water retention helps the growth of fungus and may spoil the base of the plant.

-- You can use leaf blades of the lemongrass as an organic manure for the plant.
+- You can use the leaf blades of the lemongrass as organic manure for the plant.
 Use the leaf blades for composting and you will get nitrogenous rich manure.